William Cavendish, 1st Earl of Devonshire: Career

 By 1584 his mother had purchased land for him worth £15,900 and his standing as a justice of the peace in Derbyshire meant that he was named of the quorum.
 His mother's marriage had broken down by this time and Cavendish was drawn into an armed conflict with Shrewsbury over his inheritance.
 He was M.P. for Liverpool in 1586 and Newport (Cornwall) in 1588.
 His lack of prior links to either place suggests he was nominated by patrons who supported his cause against his stepfather.
 He was appointed High Sheriff of Derbyshire for 1595.

 He was created Baron Cavendish of Hardwick in 1605, thanks to the representations of his niece, Arbella Stuart.
 He inherited the bulk of his mother's land in 1608 and purchased Chatsworth from his elder brother Henry the following year.
 He acquired further property, when Henry died childless in 1616.

-He participated in the colonisation of the Bermudas, and Devonshire Parish was called after him; he also was a supporter of colonising Virginia.
+He participated in the colonisation of the Bermudas, and Devonshire Parish was named after him; he also was a supporter of colonising Virginia.
 He also invested in the Russia Company, Somers Island Company, and North-West Passage Company, and very heavily but successfully in the East India Company.

 He was created Earl of Devonshire on 7 August 1618, while the court was staying at the Bishop of Salisbury's palace; he was reported to have paid £10,000 for the title.